panuwat-work/Interview_with_doppio_tech/README.md

 ## 3. Demo Selenium(python)
 This Python script demonstrates various commonly used functionalities for automate tester using Selenium WebDriver:

-  1. Checkboxes: It selects checkboxes on a web page based on user input.
+  1. **Checkboxes**: It selects checkboxes on a web page based on user input.
-  2. Dropdowns: It interacts with dropdown menus on a web page based on user input.
+  2. **Dropdowns**: It interacts with dropdown menus on a web page based on user input.
-  3. Login Page: It simulates logging in to a web page using provided credentials.
+  3. **Login Page**: It simulates logging in to a web page using provided credentials.
-  4. Windows: It interacts with browser windows, opening a new window and then switching back to the original one.
+  4. **Windows**: It interacts with browser windows, opening a new window and then switching back to the original one.
-  5. Notification Text: It retrieves notification text displayed on a web page.
+  5. **Notification Text**: It retrieves notification text displayed on a web page.
 Each function in the script represents one of these functionalities.
 By calling the respective function, you can demonstrate each feature individually.
 The script utilizes Selenium WebDriver to interact with web elements and perform actions such as clicking, inputting text, and retrieving information.

 To use this script for demonstration, uncomment the desired function calls at the end of the script and execute it.
 Each function will showcase a different aspect of web automation using Selenium.